 (Reason: To define manual dry standpipe supervision requirements.
-Helps ensure the integrity of the standpipe system via supervision, such that open hose valves will result in a supervisory low air alarm.
+Helps ensure the integrity of the Last update: Monday, January 13, 2025 standpipe system via supervision, such that open hose valves will result in a supervisory low air alarm.
 NFPA 14 requires supervisory air for such, but does not provide pressure criteria for what that means.)

-Section 905.9; add a second paragraph after the exceptions to read as follows:
+\\Section 905.9; add a second paragraph after the exceptions to read as follows: